 With all of the talk about enterprise social-everything-software these days, it can be tough to understand what all of it means.
-Frankly, it almost seems as though every vendor, blogger, tech journalist and analyst simply uses the same half-dozen words -- enterprise, social, networking, intranet, collaboration, platform -- and just rearranges them into a different order, proclaiming it to be the latest and greatest new product.
+Frankly, it almost seems as though every vendor, blogger, tech journalist and analyst simply uses the same half-dozen words -- enterprise, social, networking, intranet, collaboration, platform, digital, workplace -- and just rearranges them into a different order, proclaiming it to be the latest and greatest new product.

 The reality, is that there are some distinct differences between these types of platforms and their functionality that you need to know before your company makes a decision.